vackosar/vackosar.github.io/_posts/2017-06-04-Code-Structure-Principles.md

 #### Related Packages
 Related packages which are used by two different modules are can be placed into one common Maven module.
 This module can be then used as Maven dependency.

+#### Micro-service as a Maven module
+Micro-services in Java are defined by a Maven module.
+Final micro-service executable jar then usually contains the defining module jar and all its dependencies.

 ## 2. Distribute Complexity
 Code structure is improved by distributing complexity into multiple Code Containers.
 Local complexity is prioritized over total complexity.